-Joshua Duncan, a recent graduate of the police academy, just got dunked at the National Night Out event Tuesday night at Altman Park in Worth.
-Duncan volunteered to be in the dunk tank at the event.
-(Photos by Joe Boyle)
+Joshua Duncan gets dunked at the National Night Out event last year at Altman Park in Worth.
+(Photo by Joe Boyle)

 Large crowd enjoys National Night Out in Worth

 Worth officials and families were eager to attend National Night Out on Tuesday after a year’s absence.

 No one was more eager than Worth Mayor Mary Werner.

 “Last year was disastrous,” the mayor said during the gathering at Altman Park.
 “But yes, it is so nice to be out here this year.
 After everything we had to go through, this is really great.”